Master the minor scales in 8 steps!

 Phrygian & Phrygian Dominant – Step 7

-The missing piece, the Spanish minor, the one that comes with chord III, let’s dissect Phrygian and her evil cousin Phrygian Dominant.
+The missing piece, the Spanish minor, the one that comes with chord III, let’s dissect Phrygian & her evil cousin, Phrygian Dominant.

 Plenty of video lessons to follow.
 Once you can do it in Am, don’t forget, you must practice this in all 12 keys to master it.